elizgarc/MIT-Pro-Week4-PacMan/README.md

 ### Name:
 PacMan Movement
 ### Description:
-This exercise consisted on updating a starting code to succesfully finish a Pac-Man animation.
+This exercise consists on updating a starting code to succesfully finish a Pac-Man animation.
+The PacMen will move around until you make it stop.
-### Installation:
-N/A
+### How to visualize PacMan:

 ### Usage:
 MIT Pro Coding Bootcamp
 ### Support:
 Slack
 ### Roadmap:
 N/A
-### License information:
+### License:
 Copywright (C) MIT Pro Coding Bootcamp Program - Emeritus